cguckes/ksp-chroma/README.md

 # ksp-chroma

+Good News: No messy external tool needed any more, now works out of the box as a normal KSP mod.

 Lights up your keyboard to make playing Kerbal Space Program a lot easier.
 Currently only supports Razer Chroma Keyboards.
 If you want me to add support for other devices as well, you'll have to send me one.
 I can send it back after I'm finished implementing the code.

 The mod is still very beta, so let me know if you experience any difficulties when using it.